Drugs, Identity and Youth Culture - Part 1

 Quoting Leslie Iversen PhD from the DrugWarFacts article above: 'Tetrahydrocannabinol is a very safe drug.
 Laboratory animals (rats, mice, dogs, monkeys) can tolerate doses of up to 1,000 mg/kg (milligrams per kilogram).
 This would be equivalent to a 70 kg person swallowing 70 grams of the drug -- about 5,000 times more than is required to produce a high.'

-I actually conducted my own 'animal experiments' during his late teens, despite being a vegetarian and into animal rights at the time, because he was 'stoned' and thought it was really funny and after all, cannabis is 'such a good drug, it's great for everyone and everything within no drawbacks'.
+I actually conducted my own 'animal experiments' during my late teens, despite being a vegetarian and into animal rights at the time, because I was 'stoned' and thought it was really funny and after all, cannabis is 'such a good drug, it's great for everyone and everything within no drawbacks'.
 One time, a friend of mine was going away on holiday and needed someone to look after her hamster.
 So she gave the hamster to my 'homeboy'.
 I went round to my homeboy's house on the Friday night, whilst his father was away, to get stoned (as was the routine by that point - very spontaneous and exciting!)
 Anyway, during the evening we were looking at the hamster in the cage and discussed dosing it with cannabis for a laugh, to get him 'nicely stoned'.
 So we broke off a little crumb from the precious stash, and gave it to the hamster stuck onto one of his hamster biscuits (from memory).
 The hamster ate it all up, and after a while, the Hamster started looking confused, running around the cage, which we thought was amusing, but then it was chasing after things that weren't there and acting psychotic.
 It tend curled up into a ball and lay there for the next 12 hours that I was there.
 I did a rough calculation of how much cannabis we have given it, and scaling up the body size/volume from hamster to human, we estimated that we had given it the equivalent of half to a whole ounce of cannabis.
 On it's first time.
 Now some researchers believe cannabis is not toxic and does not contribute to the onset of psychosis or schizophrenia; and the quotation above states that laboratory animals can ingest the equivalent of 2.5 ounces and 'tolerate it' - whatever that means.
 However, in this particular case, the aforementioned hamster, wasn't quite right the next day, and we felt really guilty about it.
 But we didn't think that maybe we shouldn't be smoking the stuff either.
 When returned to its owner, we both hoped she wouldn't notice, but after a week she was rather annoyed and told us that her hamster had gone completely insane and was still exhibiting strong psychotic, and possibly schizophrenic behaviour - as much as can be understood from a hamster's behaviour.
 It never recovered.
 Perhaps some lab animals can tolerate high doses, it would be sadistic to do so, and clearly some animals would become psychotic on much lower doses as I proved.
 If one assumes that the likelihood of cannabis triggering psychosis in a hamster is similar to that of humans, then it was extremely unlikely (i.e. 2-6% chance) that this hamster should have gone psychotic.
 So was the dosage to blame?
 According to Iversen, not.
 I would however like to see such 'scientists' dose humans with 2.5 ounces of cannabis and see the effect on their personalities.
 It is not unheard of for people taking large doses of other hallucinogens, such as LSD, to go insane afterwards and/or suffer severe neurological damage (e.g. Syd Barrett).
 Is it a far stretch to think that something similar might apply to cannabis.
 I myself during the early part of my cannabis 'career', when taking slightly too much cannabis, suffered from severe dizziness, nausea, headaches, being unable to physically move and even blackouts.
 In what were sometimes extremely unpleasant physical experiences.
 If I had consumed 10 times this amount on each occasion, as part of an 'experiment', I would hate to think how this would have turned out.

 Other somewhat rose tinted links include: